 The sums are over probes that represent genes g and g’.
 The weights are designed so that probes with rank 0 do not contribute to the means, and the “best” probes have highest weights.
 This way, each gene-level fitness is determined by two probe-level fitnesses, and each gene-level interaction is determined by four probe-level interactions.
-This ansatz may not be appropriate for other probe designs.
-For instance, if all three probes were performing well, it might be appropriate to choose all weights equal.
+Note that this ansatz may not be appropriate for other probe designs: for instance, if all three probes performed well, it might be appropriate to choose equal weights.
+Finally, we must